Youth and Pony Racing

 ARCA alum Annie Yeager won the 2015 Vicmead Plate Amateur Apprentice Timber at Winterthur (Photo by Tod Marks)

-2011 Domestic Young Rider Trip participant Eric Poretz won the 2016 Maryland Hunt Cup with Senior Senator (Photo by Robert Keller)
+2011 Domestic Young Rider Trip participant Eric Poretz won the 2016 and the 2018 Maryland Hunt Cup and the 2018 Grand National with Senior Senator.
+(Photo by Robert Keller)

 2009 Domestic Young Rider Trip participant Gustav Dahl won the 2017 Virginia Gold Cup aboard Ebanour (Photo by Tod Marks)